 From time to time we will also be offering training courses such as first aid, path maintenance, woodland management, walk leader training, or pesticides PA1, PA6 and assessments.
 Subscribe to our newsletter for up to date news about courses and events, and make sure to follow us on Twitter and Facebook.

 We are looking for Walk Leaders to help lead weekly walks in the National Park.

-Walk in the Park in Callander, Balloch, Killin and Aberfoyle offers free low level short walks in and around the town to encourage people to take gentle exercise and become healthier.
+Walk in the Park in Callander, Balloch, Killin, Aberfoyle, Drymen and Arrochar offers free low level short walks in and around the town to encourage people to take gentle exercise and become healthier.

-To enable the network of walks to grow, we are currently seeking more volunteers to assist with leading health walks particularly for our Aberfoyle and Balloch groups.
+To enable the network of walks to grow, we are currently seeking more volunteers to assist with leading health walks particularly for our Drymen and Arrochar (new) groups.
 So if you like being outdoors, meeting new people, are enthusiastic and outgoing and keen to help others this could be the opportunity for you.